 201 Craft Bazaar Best-Sellers is a book packed with easy projects that you might find at any craft bazaar.
 The projects are simple to create and would be fun to do with children.

 Crafts to Make and Sell is another book full of projects you might find at craft bazaars.
 The instructions are clear and the variety of projects is amazing.
-The cover says “more that 1000 projects, tips and ideas for marketing or giving your crafts”
+The cover says “more than 1000 projects, tips, and ideas for marketing or giving your crafts”

 Finally, a much newer title is Painting and Decorating Clay Pots.
 This book had 150 fun step-by-step projects using terra-cotta pots that you can find at any craft or garden store.
 You might even find some on clearance toward the end of summer.
 This book is laid out in an easy to follow format.
 Each project has the instructions, a list of materials and a picture of the finished product.
 Projects range from small ornaments to household decorations to larger outdoor decorations.
 They are fun to make and fun to give.